vjoel/spinoza/README.md

 * Transactions also need conditionals, or, at least, conditional abort, which is needed to support the splitting mentioned above.

-* For comparison, implement a 2-phase commit transsaction processor on top of the Spinoza::System classes.
+* For comparison, implement a 2-phase commit transaction processor on top of the Spinoza::System classes.

 Contact
 =======